StanfordCBCL/gROM/README.md

     bash create_venv.sh

-This will create a virtual environment `gromenv` following python packages: matplotlib, vtk, scipy, dgl, torch, sigopt.
+This will create a virtual environment `gromenv` with the required dependencies.

 ### Download the data ###